MMortari/IBMWastson-Speec/README.md

   `cd backend` to get into the back-end folder<br>
   `npm install` to install all dependencies<br>
   `npm start` to start the NodeJs project;
-- If you want to use it as a web page, open the `index.html` file in frontend folder
+- If you want to use it as a web page, open the `index.html` file in frontend folder;
-- If you want to use it as a API, just make the request through `localhost:3000`
+- If you want to use it as a API, just make the request through `localhost:3000`;

 ## The project